-Metadata Class (MD Class): The MD Class defines the scope of the 'Type' field to provide a hierarchical namespace.
-The IANA Considerations section defines how the MD Class values can be allocated to standards bodies, vendors, and others.
+Metadata Class (MD Class): defines the scope of the 'Type' field to provide a hierarchical namespace.
+The IANA Considerations Section 11.2.4 defines how the MD Class values can be allocated to standards bodies, vendors, and others.

 Type: indicates the explicit type of metadata being carried and is the responsibility of the MD Class owner.